HeatMarie/dayPlanner/README.md

 # dayPlanner
-Making a thing that's makes me wish I was a little more organized.
+Making a thing that makes me wish I was a little more organized.
 I should really consider using a day planner, but I've tried, I failed, so the whole let's start it up again feels a little mute.
 I digress.
-Anywho . . .
+Anywho, about the code . . .

 ## The Assignment